loreb/vimprng/README.md

 Most of the generators assume that `exists('*xor')`; as of 20130408, both mingw and Debian stable don't qualify.
-> UPDATE: Debian wheezy got released last week.
+> UPDATE(20130512): Debian wheezy got released last week.

 Some generators assume an int is exactly 32 bits and `:throw` otherwise.